 - What are the intern responsibilities / time commitments?

-- Interns must attend a mandatory one hour intern orientation and expectations meeting.
+- Accepted students must attend a mandatory 1.5 hour intern orientation and expectations meeting.

 After competing the required professional development courses, each intern will be considered for a summer internship at their mentor’s place of employment.
 Internships take place in the summer and generally run for 80 hours from June through August, on a flexible schedule to be determined by interns and their mentors.